absmach/supermq/auth/keymanager/asymmetric/README.md

 - **Zero-downtime rotation** - Active + retiring keys work simultaneously during grace period
 - **JWKS endpoint** - Publishes all valid public keys for token verification

+Key rotation is offloaded to the external service. **Key expiration is checked only on service startup**.
+If you want to invalidate or rotate keys, a manual update to keys directory and `keys.json` file and by service restart are required.

 ## How It Works

 ### Single-Key Mode